Chilly weather doesn’t dampen UK joy at lockdown easing

 “It’s great to be here, I’ve been going with this weird little topknot for a few months now,” she said.
 “I’m going to a go to a beer garden experience later, so it’s going to be good.”

-Many people were planning outdoor meals and drinks, despite unseasonably cold weather that brought snow to some parts of London and many other areas.
+Many people were planning outdoor meals and drinks, despite unseasonably cold weather that brought springtime snow flurries to many areas — including, briefly, London.

+Emma McClarkin, chief executive of the British Beer & Pub Association, said Monday’s opening for outdoor service was “a first small step in a very long journey to recovery” for the “Great British pub.”

+Across the country, hardy pub-goers ordered pints on patios and in beer gardens despite the chilly weather.

 England, Scotland, Wales and Northern Ireland are following distinct but broadly similar plans to ease lockdown.